Yu-Wang-Lab/Sweet-classification_SAR/README.md

 The software has been installed on the solo computer in the chemical lab.
 Feature selections are conducted within the software.

-Files exported from AlvaDesc are stored as original DB, FS_DB